 5. Helia "Fofao" Pinto

 Helia Souza, nicknamed Fofao, had one of the most brilliant careers in volleyball history.
-Beloved throughout the world, she made her nickname, her number 7 jersey, and her incredible story well-known by being one of the best players ever.
-Fofao is a player that has found success at every stage of her career.
-She won titles in all countries where she played, for the national team, keeping the consistency from beginning to end.
+Beloved throughout the world, she made her nickname, her number seven jersey, and her incredible story well-known by being one of the best players ever.
+Fofao is a player that found success at every stage of her career.
+She won titles in every country where she played, for the national team, keeping the consistency from beginning to end.
 To set an example, after retiring from the Brazilian National Team, Fofao kept playing at the club level in Brazil.
 In 2015, at 45 years old, she won her third title of the Brazilian league, and was crowned the finals MVP.
 She has won more than 20 individual awards, mainly MVPs and Best Setter Awards.
-Those include twice Best Setter in the Olympics and many more in Grand Prix's.
+Those include two Best Setter distinctions in the Olympics and many more in Grand Prix's.

-Talking about volleyball Grand Prix, Fofao has seen plenty of them.
-She has 10 Grand Prix Medals and 7 golds, a competition record.
+In regard to the volleyball Grand Prix, Fofao has seen plenty of success.
+She has ten Grand Prix Medals and seven golds, a competition record.
 However, there is one gold medal missing in Fofao's collection; she never won the FIVB World Championships, finishing with the silver twice.
-Nonetheless, that doesn't make her career any less brilliant, and Fofao anything but great.
-Her abilities as a setter, her medals, and her consistent success during her long-lasting career all speak for themselves, and Fofao is a must-have in any volleyball greatests discussion.
+Nonetheless that doesn't make her career any less brilliant, or Fofao anything short of legendary.
+Her abilities as a setter, her medals, and her consistent success during her long-lasting career all speak for themselves, and Fofao is a must-have in any discussion of women's volleyball greats.

 6. Fabiana Alvim

 - Two-time Olympic gold medalist (2008 and 2012)

 - 25 international medals with Brazil in competitions that range from the South American Games to World Championships

 - Accumulated a total of 18 individual awards, most of which were Best Libero or Best Receiver Awards.